alphazolam/nd_pak.bt/readme.md

 6. Explore pak file contents in page\[0] and page\[1] -> Item

-Currently, the following structs are mostly mapped out:
+Currently, the following page entry types are supported:
 - GEOMETRY_1 (mesh)
 - JOINT_HIERARCHY (bones)
 - VRAM_DESC (texture)
 - VRAM_DESC_TABLE
 - TEXTURE_TABLE
+- PAK_LOGIN_TABLE
+- SKELETON_FLIPDATA
+- EFFECT_TABLE

  Other structs contents can be explored only with a generic "Test" scanner.